Waivers Attorneys in

 Pimping.
 Waiver available, same as for criminal waivers.

 Certain Exchange Visitors.
-Waiver available, if foreign national (FN) obtains “no objection” letter from home country, or would face persecution in home country or waiver is in public interest.
+Waiver available, if foreign national (FN) obtains “no objection” letter from home country, or would face persecution in home country or waiver is in the public interest.

 Immigrant Entering on Visa That He/She Was Not Entitled to.
 Waiver available-212(k).